Motivation Masterclass (Exploring Employee Engagement)

 - How do my management strengths create an environment in which my team can be motivated?

-Good managers are often strongly aware of their personality, with its intrinsic strengths and potential weaknesses, and the personalities represented in their teams.
-They are interested in knowing what they can do to help create an environment in which each member of their team can be motivated and give their best.
+Good managers are interested in knowing what they can do to help create an environment in which each member of their team can be motivated and give their best.
 This can be challenging, as people are very different!

 A series of models demonstrating historical and current thinking on the subject of motivation will be included to anchor our discussions.
 We will also look at some commonly used management tools and processes, and how they can be more or less motivating depending on how they are carried out.
 Space for personal reflection and action planning will be created throughout the workshop.

 - Exploring topics through group discussions